jojo58fr/ECS-Javascript/README.md

 # ECS-Javascript
-Implement the ECS pattern design in javascript (W/ PIXI support)
+Implement the ECS pattern design in javascript (W/ PIXI support) - Code used to make the Antlia Project